-Treasurer – The Treasurer, or person performing the usual duties of a Treasurer, shall keep or cause to be kept full and accurate accounts of all receipts and disbursements of the Corporation in proper books of account and shall deposit all moneys or other valuable effects in the name and to the credit of the Corporation in such bank or banks as may from time to time be designated by the Board of Directors.
-S/he shall disburse the funds of the Corporation under the direction of the Board of Directors, taking proper vouchers therefore and shall render to the Board of Directors at the regular meetings thereof or whenever required of him/her, an account of all his/her transactions as Treasurer, and of the financial position of the Corporation.
-S/he shall also perform such other duties as may from time to time be determined by the Board of Directors.
+Chief Financial Officer: The Chief Financial Officer, or person performing the usual duties of a Chief Financial Officer, shall:

+Keep, or cause to be kept, full and accurate accounts of all receipts and disbursements of the Corporation in proper account books;

+Deposit all monies or other valuable effects in the name and to the credit of the Corporation in such bank or banks as may from time to time be designated by the Board of Directors;

+Disburse the funds of the Corporation, under the direction of the Board of Directors, taking proper vouchers and shall render to the Board of Directors, at the regular meetings thereof or whenever required of them, an account of:

+All their transactions as Chief Financial Officer; and

+The financial position of the Corporation.

+Perform such other duties as may from time to time be determined by the Board of Directors.

-Duties of Other Officers – The duties of all other officers of the Corporation shall be such as the terms of their engagement call for or the Board of Directors requires them.
+Duties of Other Officers: The duties of all other Officers of the Corporation shall be such as the terms of their engagement call for or the Board of Directors requires them;

+Vacancies: If the office of the Chief Executive Officer, Chief Administrative Officer, Corporate Secretary, or Chief Financial Officer or one or more of them, shall be or become vacant by reason of:

+Death;

+Resignation;

+Disqualification; or

-Vacancies – If the office of the President, Vice-President, Secretary, or Treasurer or one or more of them, shall be or become vacant be reason of death, resignation, disqualification or otherwise, such vacancy for the unexpired portion thereof shall be filled in the case of the President, Vice-President, or Treasurer by a majority vote of the Full Members and in the case of the Secretary by appointment of the Board of Directors.
+Otherwise, such vacancy for the unexpired portion thereof shall be filled in the case of the Chief Executive Officer, Chief Administrative Officer, or Chief Financial Officer by a majority vote of the Full Members.

+In the case of the Corporate Secretary, the position shall be filled by appointment of the Board of Directors.

-10. Auditors
+Auditors

-The Full Members shall at each Annual meeting appoint an auditor to audit the accounts of the Corporation, such auditor to hold office until the next Annual meeting, provided that the Directors may fill any casual vacancy in the office of the auditor.
+The Full Members shall, at each Annual meeting, appoint an auditor to audit the accounts of the Corporation, such auditor to hold office until the next Annual meeting, provided that the Directors may fill any casual vacancy in the office of the auditor.

-The remuneration of the auditor shall be fixed by the Board of Directors.
-The auditor shall make an annual report to the members and s/he shall make such report and have such powers at The Corporations Act (Ontario) provides.
+The remuneration of the auditor shall be fixed by the Board of Directors;

+The auditor shall make an annual report to the members and they shall make such report and have such powers at the Corporations Act (1990) provides.

-11. Execution of Documents
+Execution of Documents

-Deeds, transfers, licenses, contracts, and engagements on behalf of the Corporation shall be signed by either the President or Vice-President and one other member of the Board of Directors, and the Secretary shall affix the seal of the Corporation to such instruments as require the same.
+Deeds, transfers, licenses, contracts, and engagements on behalf of the Corporation shall be signed by either the Chief Executive Officer or Chief Administrative Officer and one other member of the Board of Directors;

+The Corporate Secretary shall affix the seal of the Corporation to such instruments as required.

-Contracts in the ordinary course of the Corporation’s operations may be entered into on behalf of the Corporation by the President, Vice-President, Secretary, and Treasurer or by any person authorized by the Board.
+Contracts in the ordinary course of the Corporation’s operations may be entered into on behalf of the Corporation by the Chief Executive Officer, Chief Administrative Officer, Corporate Secretary, and Chief Financial Officer, or by any person authorized by the Board.

-Notwithstanding any provisions to the contrary contained in the Bylaws of the Corporation, the Board of Directors may at any time by resolution direct the manner in which and the person or persons by whom any particular instrument, contract, or obligation of the Corporation may or shall be executed.
+Notwithstanding any provisions to the contrary contained in the Bylaws of the Corporation, the Board of Directors may at any time resolve to direct the manner in which and the person or persons by whom any particular instrument, contract, or obligation of the Corporation may or shall be executed.

-12. Books and Records
+Books & Records